mikbe/commandable/README.markdown

 ###Next version:

 * Needs a massive refactoring.
+* Generator to add Commandable support to your app.
 * Reorganize docs to be more logical and less the result of my scribblings as I develop.
 * Try to figure out how to trap `alias` without an additional `command` use
 * Better formatting of help instructions, the existing one is fairly ugly.